thewh1teagle/kokoro-onnx/README.md

 ## Voices

-See the latest information in [Kokoro-82M/VOICES.md](https://huggingface.co/hexgrad/Kokoro-82M/blob/main/VOICES.md)
+See the latest voices and languages in [Kokoro-82M/VOICES.md](https://huggingface.co/hexgrad/Kokoro-82M/blob/main/VOICES.md)

+Note: It's recommend to use misaki g2p package from v1.0, see [examples/with_misaki.py](examples/with_misaki.py)

 ## Contribute